-The route today took us along The Oregon Trail, The Pony Express trail, The California Trail, and the Black Hills Trail.
-Along the way, roadside markers note signicant moments in Nebraska history: The first oil well in western Nebraska, The Deep Well, Mud Springs, stations of the Pony Express, and more.
+The route today took us along The Oregon Trail, The Pony Express trail, The California Trail, Mormon Trail, and the Black Hills Trail.
+Along the way, roadside markers note significant moments in Nebraska history: The first oil well in western Nebraska, The Deep Well, Mud Springs, stations of the Pony Express, and more.

 It was fun seeing Chimney Rock, Courthouse and Jail Rock from a different perspective (passing by on a bicycle), as these iconic Nebraska sights are familiar places Michael had explored with Amy several times before.